-Any employee of the City of Walker may file a complaint of sexual harassment.
+Any employee who believes he or she has been subjected to unlawful sexual harassment.
 Any employee who believes he or she has been subjected to unlawful sexual harassment or has been retaliated against for reporting such activities or assisting in a related investigation of such activities, must report the alleged act immediately or as soon as possible to their immediate supervisor or department manager.
 It is not necessary for an employee to complain to an offending supervisor in order to report sexual harassment.
 If, for whatever reason, the employee does not feel that the persons named in this paragraph are suitable persons to whom to report the incident, the employee should contact Human Resources.